reactjs/react.dev/content/docs/hooks-reference.md

 >Note
 >
 >If you use this optimization, make sure the array includes **all values from the component scope (such as props and state) that change over time and that are used by the effect**.
-Otherwise, your code will reference stale values from previous renders.
+Otherwise, your code will reference state values from previous renders.
 Learn more about [how to deal with functions](/docs/hooks-faq.html#is-it-safe-to-omit-functions-from-the-list-of-dependencies) and what to do when the [array values change too often](/docs/hooks-faq.html#what-can-i-do-if-my-effect-dependencies-change-too-often).
 >
 >If you want to run an effect and clean it up only once (on mount and unmount), you can pass an empty array (`[]`) as a second argument.
 This tells React that your effect doesn't depend on *any* values from props or state, so it never needs to re-run.
 This isn't handled as a special case -- it follows directly from how the dependencies array always works.
 >